opf/openproject/docs/user-guide/work-packages/baseline-comparison/README.md

+---
+sidebar_navigation:
+  title: Baseline comparison
+  priority: 965
+description: How to track changes in work packages over time.
+keywords: baseline comparison, work package changes
+---

-# Baseline comparison (Enterprise add-on)
+# Baseline comparison

 Baseline is a powerful feature that allows you to view changes to work package tables within a given period.
 This can be a saved view or a new filter query.
 Project managers can use baseline to get a quick overview of what has changed over time, making it easier to report on project progress and status.

 >**Note:** Baseline comparison with yesterday is included in the Community version.
-Other comparison points are Enterprise add-ons that are available with Enterprise cloud or Enterprise on-premises.
+Other comparison dates are Enterprise add-ons that are available with Enterprise cloud or Enterprise on-premises.
 An upgrade from the free Community edition is easily possible.

 ![Work package table list with Baseline enabled](13-0_Baseline_overview.png)